openqasm/openqasm/source/language/types.rst

    multiDim[0][0] = 0.0; // multiDim == {{0.0, 1.2}, {2.1, 2.2}, {3.1, 3.2}}
    multiDim[-1][1] = 0.0; // multiDim == {{0.0, 1.2}, {2.1, 2.2}, {3.1, 0.0}}

-Indexing of arrays is zero-based, and negative indices are allowed.
+Indexing of arrays is n-based *i.e.*, negative indices are allowed.
 For backwards compatability, the standard ways of declaring quantum registers and bit registers are equivalent to the array syntax version (*i.e.* ``qubit[5] q1;`` is the same as